Characters of the Overwatch franchise: Wrecking Ball

-Wrecking Ball is the ring name for Hammond, a super-intelligent hamster mechanic and adventurer, who competes in battles piloting a large spherical mech suit with two forms: a quadrupedal form used for firing his Quad Cannons, his main attack, and a nearly perfectly spherical form which gives him the ability to Roll around the battlefield but without any primary attack.
+Hammond, ring name Wrecking Ball, is a super-intelligent hamster mechanic and adventurer who competes in battles piloting a large spherical mech suit with two forms: a quadrupedal form used for firing his Quad Cannons, his main attack, and a nearly perfectly spherical form which gives him the ability to Roll around the battlefield but without any primary attack.
 He can engage a temporary Adaptive Shield that increases in strength with the more enemies that are nearby.
 He can use a Grappling Claw to attach to a surface, switching the mech to its Roll form, and which he can then swing around, gaining momentum and damaging enemies in his path, and release at any time.
 He can execute a Piledriver that slams his mech into the ground, damaging and launching nearby enemies into the air.
 Hammond's ultimate is Minefield, which deploys a number of proximity mines around him that damage opponents.

-Hammond, previously known as "Specimen 8", had been among the genetically engineered animals who resided at the Horizon facility on the Moon when the gorillas led an uprising against the human scientists.
-Having displayed an ability to regularly escape from his enclosure, as well as a self-taught aptitude for mechanics, Hammond constructed a capsule attached to the scratch-built rocket built by Winston, and hitched a ride with him when Winston escaped to Earth.
-His capsule separated from Winston's rocket and landed in the Australian Outback, where he modified the capsule into a combat mech to fight in the Scrapyard arena in Junkertown, earning him the nickname "Wrecking Ball".
-With his winnings, he upgraded the mech further to escape from the Outback and travel the world.

-Hammond's first mention in-game was in the "Horizon Lunar Colony" map added in May 2017.
-Further, with gameplay changes made to the Horizon map released onto the PTR in May 2018, a new room previously blocked had been opened, showing Hammond secretly coordinating his escape from the colony alongside Winston's own plans.
-The Blizzard Overwatch social media accounts also began teasing a new hero starting in late June 2018.
-He was formally announced as the game's 28th hero on June 28, 2018, as well as being playable on the PTR that day.
-He was added to the full game roster on July 24, 2018.
+Wrecking Ball's abilities were expanded with Season 10 of Overwatch 2 in April 2024, allowing him to retract along his Grappling Claw and distribute any Adaptive Shields among nearby teammates.

+Hammond was one of the test subjects on the Horizon moon base along with Winston, given human intelligence as part of the experimentation.
+When the gorilla's rose up, he hatched a plan to escape with Winston to Earth, attaching a spherical pod to Winston's escape capsule, which separated and landed him near Junkertown.
+He used his mechanical aptitude to convert his pod into the combat mech Wrecking Ball to compete in the Junkertown arena and earn fame.
 Hammond does not speak, as Kaplan said "that would be completely ridiculous", but his animal noises are voiced by Dee Bradley Baker, while his mech's computer, voiced by Jonathan Lipow, translates the squeaks to understandable words.